Skip To Main Content

-Dane Sparrow enters his fourth season on the William & Mary women’s basketball coaching staff, and first after being promoted to associate head coach on May 22, 2025, in 2025-26.
+Dane Sparrow enters his fifth season on the William & Mary women's basketball coaching staff and second as associate head coach in 2026-27 after being promoted to the position on May 22, 2025.

 He also played a role in the development of Bella Nascimento, who was named the CAA Tournament's Most Outstanding Player and was also an All-CAA Second Team Selection in 2024-25 while leading the league in scoring during conference play.